Here is a rough guideline to different weather types and the warnings associated with them.

 A gardeners frost alert will be issued during the warm season between May 1st and September the 31st if the night time temperature is expected to fall to 3’c or below.

-These are issued for non severe weather but when the conditions may still cause a few disruptions to outdoor events and activities as well as a few minor travel disruptions or delays.
+These are issued for very limited or extremely localised severe weather.
+The conditions may still cause a few disruptions to outdoor events and activities as well as a few travel disruptions or delays.

-Weather types can include: Large Waves, Storm Surge, Flooding, Heavy Rainfall, Thunderstorms, Snow, High Winds (up to 50mph), Ice/Black Ice and Fog.
+Weather types can include: Ice/Black Ice, Fog, Large Waves, Storm Surge, Flooding, Heavy Rainfall, Thunderstorms, Snow, Squalls, High Winds reaching up to 50mph between 1st May and 30th September, and up to 65mph from 1st October until the 30th Ice/Black Ice and Fog.

 An early warning or watch will be issued if the risk of severe weather is either very uncertain or is more than 72 hours ahead.